We all do it.

-We all do it.
-We get to this point in Lent and we say to ourselves, ‘this penance is actually a lot easier than I thought.’
+We get to this point in Lent and we say to ourselves: this penance is actually a lot easier than I thought.
 And then you and I make the decision that derails our Lenten journey.
 We up the ante.
 We increase our spiritual load so that we can really feel it.

-Some would immediately say yes, in fact many have argued that unless you can barely lift the weight you have imposed upon yourself, it is not a Lenten penance at all.
+Some would immediately say "yes!"
+In fact, many have argued that unless you can barely lift the weight you have imposed upon yourself, it is not a Lenten penance at all.

 The pitfalls of changing or augmenting our efforts may not be so obvious either.
 For example, many people seem to lose themselves in transition.
 As the effort needed to sustain the new action increases, the will finds itself strangely justifying a return to the former penance.
-Did they really make the new penance official?
-And maybe they didn’t really know what I was getting myself into.
+Did I really make the new penance official?
+Maybe I didn’t really know what I was getting myself into.

-The penitent who gave up snacking has given up all meals and will only snack on bread and water.
+The penitent who initially gave up snacking has now given up all meals and will only snack on bread and water.
 The penitent who was saying an extra decade of the rosary will now say all twenty mysteries.
 The person who hid a tiny stone in one of their shoes will now resort to self-flagellation.

-We are only half way through Lent, there is a lot of ground ahead of us still.
+We are only half way through Lent.
+There is a lot of ground ahead of us still.
 What you think is easy at this moment might become absolutely unbearable ten days from now.
-Stay focused; win the race.